avcoder/unit05-lesson02/slides.md

 # Recap

+- Q: What is Big O notation?
 - Q: How is an array arranged in memory?
 - Q: How might regular characters (ex: "hello") be arranged in memory?
+- Q: What's the Big O notation for accessing an element in the array?
 - Q: What's the Big O notation for inserting a new element?
-- Q: What's the Big O notation for accessing an element in the array?
+- Q: What's the Big O notation for deleting a new element?
+- Q: Are arrays growable?
 - Q: In C, what are the 2 possible values we can output for any variable in memory?
+   - in JS, how can we access the value of a variable?
+   - in JS, how can we access the address of a variable?
 - Q: What was the catch in C when declaring an array?
    - Potential issue: What if we wanted to insert an element in the array?
    - Q: List alternative solutions to this issue?